-The Township’s administration is headed by a Chief Administrative Officer who oversees four departments which includes Corporate Services, Planning & Public Works, Parks, Recreation and Culture and Fire & Emergency Services.
+The Township’s administration is headed by a Chief Administrative Officer who oversees four departments which includes Corporate Services, Public Works & Parks, Community Services and Fire & Emergency Services.
 These departments provide a number of services including but not limited to: municipal elections, commissioning documents, administration of Council and Committee meetings, fire protection, roads, animal control, planning and development, building permits, corporate budget, property taxes, parks, arenas, museum.

 Council Meeting Agenda